nubificus/vaccel-tutorials/lab5/README.md

 #endif /* __VACCEL_FOO_H__ */
 ```

-One thing to note here is that we must declare what variables our operation is going to use; for the purpose of this let us say that we are going to take 2 *READ* variables a and b and add them up and then add them together and *WRITE* them to variable c.
-Note the emphasis on *READ* and *WRITE* here, this will important later on so do note this down somewhere if your function is complex.
+One thing to note here is that we must declare what variables our operation is going to use; for the purpose of this, let us say that we are going to take 2 *READ* variables a and b and add them up and then add them together and *WRITE* them to variable c.
+Note the emphasis on *READ* and *WRITE* here, this will be important later on.
+So do note this down somewhere if your function is complex.
 Also the `struct vaccel_session *sess` is important here to init the vaccelrt session.

 ---

 We can now return to directory `/include`.

-The only change we need to do here is in the file `vaccel.h` here, we can add our header file ```#include "ops/foo.h"``` in this file.
+The only change we need to do here is in the `vaccel.h` file.
+Here, we can add our header `#include "ops/foo.h"` in this file.

-We can now leave the `include` directory completely and now lets move onto the `src/ops` directory.
+We can now leave the `include` directory completely and move onto the `src/ops` directory.

-In this directory, as you may see, there will be several files with each operation with its relevant c file and then the header to accompany with so as before, lets create two files in this directory called `foo.h` and `foo.c`.
+In this directory, as you may see, there will be several files for each operation with its relevant c file and then the header file to accompany with.
+So as before, lets create two files in this directory called `foo.h` and `foo.c`.

-Working with the more simpler file first, lets look at the header file first:
+Working with the simpler one first, lets look at the header file:

-Here you can just borrow the template here once again noting that this time this will be an unpack function of the variables we mentioned in the previous part of the lab.
+Here you can just borrow the template once again, noting that this time this will be an unpack function of the variables we mentioned in the previous part of the lab.

 ```C
 #ifndef __FOO_H__